Bayesian estimation of discretely observed multi-dimensional diffusion processes using guided proposals

 \begin{proof} Step 2 constitutes a step of a MH-sampler with independent proposals.
 The expression for $A_1$ follows directly from equation \eqref{change}.
 The expression for $A_2$ in step 3 follows in exactly the same way as equation \eqref{eq:Atoy} was established in the toy-example (Cf.\ section \ref{sec:toyproblem}).
 The remaining observation needed is the following: As $\Phi_\th$ is the Radon-Nikodym derivative between two equivalent distributions, it is almost surely strictly positive and finite.
 Since the transition densities are strictly positive as well, both $A_1$ and $A_2$ are strictly positive and the result follows. \end{proof}

-At first sight, it may seem that algorithm \ref{alg1} is not of much practical value as the unknown transition density $p$ appears in $A_2$.
-However, in section \ref{sec:guided-proposals} we will show that for a large class of proposal processes the transition density $p$ appearing in $A_2$ cancels.
+At first sight, it may seem that algorithm \ref{alg1} is not of much practical value.
+First of all, the mapping $g$ is unknown.
+However, as any algorithm derived in continuous time ultimately has to be approximated by discretisation, we can choose a discretisation level and compute $Y = g(\th, Z)$ on a fine grid by discretising the stochastic differential equation

-{\it Summarising, we see that algorithm \ref{alg1} requires choosing $b^\circ$ such that the assumption of proposition \ref{prop:existence-g} are satisfied and such that $\Phi_\th$ contains the transition density $p$ solely as a multiplicative factor in the denominator. }
+Second, it seems impossible to compute the acceptance probabilities in steps 2 and 3 because $\Phi_\th$ depends on $p$ and $p$ explicitly pops up in the formula for $A_2$.
+However, it turns out that for many choices of $b^\circ$ the unknown transition density $p$ only appears as a multiplicative constant in $\Phi_\th$ such that it cancels the $p$ in the expression for $A_2$.
+For future reference, we introduce the following definition. \begin{defn} We call a proposal $X^\circ$ as defined in equation \eqref{xcirc} {\it feasible} if $b^\circ_\th$ is such that both $A_1$ and $A_2$ appearing in algorithm \ref{alg1} do not depend on the transition density $p$. \end{defn}